lore/lore/upgrade-guides/v0.11-v0.12/README.md

 this was previously the only config file that didn't map to a real hook.
 But with the creation of the new `lore-hook-router` hook, you can now fully customize which version of `react-router` you use and how the routes are integrated into the application.
 Copy the template into your project.

+### config/reducers.js

+This config has been modified.
+It now allows you to modify the final state that gets returned from the top-level reducer.
+This is intended as a way to explore different solutions for addressing the immmutablity issue that arises when components have a direct reference to the store state, which allows components to change the state of the store if they ever try to change the data returned *from* the store.
+The default behavior is to return a copy of the store state (which breaks the reference), but other solutions could be to freeze the state, or convert it to an Immutable object using Immutable.js.